tareq1988/fb-group-to-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin that imports posts from facebook groups to your WordPress blog, every half hour!
+Pull your facebook group feed to WordPress

 == Description ==

+A simple plugin that imports posts from a **public** facebook groups to your WordPress blog, every half hour!

 = What it does & doesn't =